 At Alert Level 1 there has been a good recovery with the customer base returning to retail catering sites although more people working from home is affecting this.
 Events have been well attended, but there are still fewer corporate events, even with a boost from rescheduled events.
 Regions who have previously been key meeting locations are reporting cancellations with holding conferences over the next two years seen as risky.
+There are no international conferences and a lack of overseas artists (music, literary, artists, acts etc.), which impacts catering businesses who support these events.
 There is a feeling that catering venues have been forgotten in terms of support, compared with events and tourism.